 One of the greatest evolutions to occur in the world of bullet resistance was the discovery of Kevlar.
-Kevlar is made of many fibers woven at a microscopic level then combined with hydrogen bonds, leading to a tensile strength 10x stronger than steel.
-These inter-woven fibers are designed to stop bullets, absorb, and dissipate the energy of the projectile.
+Kevlar is made of many fibers woven at a microscopic level and combined with hydrogen bonds, leading to a tensile strength 10x stronger than steel.
+These inter-woven fibers are designed to stop bullets, and absorb and dissipate the energy of the projectile.

 Stephanie Kwolek, a chemist from DuPont is known for discovering Kevlar.
 The ballistic panels in our level IIIA products are sourced from DuPont.
 We have tested several ballistic materials and DuPont’s ballistic fibers ranked as superior.

 The US military uses ceramic plates for their rifle-rated plates.
 Having a plate for protection prevents blunt force trauma and stops rounds outside of Kevlar’s certified threat level of protection.
-However, at Premier Body Armor, we have taken the concept of rifle-rated plates and improved the material of ceramic to UHMWPE (Ultra High Molecular Weight Polyethylene).
+At Premier Body Armor, we have improved this further by replacing the ceramic material of ballistic plates with Ultra High Molecular Weight Polyethylene (UHMWPE).